input-output-hk/mithril/docs/root/manual/getting-started/run-mithril-devnet.md

 ```

-### Step 3: Show Snapshot Details
+### Step 3: Show snapshot details

-Get some more details from a specific snapshot (Optional)
+To get more details from a specific snapshot (optional), run:

 ```bash
 NETWORK=$NETWORK AGGREGATOR_ENDPOINT=$AGGREGATOR_ENDPOINT ./mithril-client snapshot show $SNAPSHOT_DIGEST
 ```

-You will see more information about a snapshot
+You will see more information about the snapshot:

 ```bash
 +-----------------------+-----------------------------------------------------------------------------------------+